Raspberry Pi for Secret Agents Second Edition

 That is to say that today I will be reviewing the second edition of a book called Raspberry Pi for Secret Agents.

-I should probably give some disclaimer at the head of this review, I own a Raspberry Pi but I do not own all of the other hardware needed to fully play with everything laid out in this book.
+I should give some disclaimer at the head of this review, I own a Raspberry Pi but I do not own all of the other hardware needed to fully play with everything laid out in this book.

 Having said that I have at some point or other done something similar to pretty much every project.
 To that end I feel comfortable enough lending my opinion to this book.